vijaykalore/serri-youtube-poller-fastapi/README.md

-# Serri — Backend Assignment
+# Serri — YouTube Poller Backend

+Reviewer quick note: For fastest review, see SUBMISSION.md for a condensed run/validate guide.
+TL;DR — copy .env.example to .env, then `docker compose up -d --build`, open http://localhost:8000.

-> Author: Vijay Kalore · Role: Candidate — Backend Engineer · Company: Serri
+Author: Vijay kalore · Email: vijaykalore.ds2gmail.com · Role: Candidate — Backend Engineer · Company: Serri

-This repository contains a Dockerized FastAPI backend that continuously polls the YouTube Data v3 Search API for the latest videos for a configurable search query and stores them in a PostgreSQL database.
-It exposes endpoints to list and search videos with pagination and a minimal dashboard.
+A Dockerized FastAPI service that continuously polls the YouTube Data v3 Search API for the latest videos for a predefined query, stores them with indexes, and exposes:

-Submission prepared by Vijay Kalore for Serri hiring assignment (September 7, 2025).
+- A paginated list API sorted by published datetime (desc)
+- A search API on title + description with partial/reordered match support
+- An optional dashboard to browse/search videos

+Submission date: September 8, 2025

 ## Quick start (Docker Compose)